Are you looking for a reliable free VPN service?

 However, the fact remains that it doesn't offer a premium service, although they do accept donations.
 Donating around $60 per year helps the team, but keep in mind that it is not a requirement, only a sign of appreciation by those who can afford it and are willing to donate.

-In the third spot, we have Windscribe, another VPN that offers a free version, as well as a premium one.
+In the fourth spot, we have Windscribe, another VPN that offers a free version, as well as a premium one.

-Windscribe provides a comprehensive set of features, including secure encryption, security protocols, a vast network of servers that spans throughout 60 countries and 110 cities, an ad-block, and more.
+Windscribe provides a comprehensive set of features, including secure encryption, security protocols, a vast network of server locations that spans throughout 60 countries and 110 cities, an ad-block, and more.